Non-Archimedean geometry of Artin fans: Introduction

-Both problems can be resolved by working with \emph{Artin fans}, a notion that has originally been introduced in \cite{AbramovichWise_invlogGromovWitten} and \cite{AbramovichChenMarcusWise_boundedness} in the context of logarithmic Gromov-Witten theory, but can be implicitly traced back to the work of Olsson \cite{Olsson_loggeometryalgstacks} on classifying stacks of logarithmic structures.

-\emph{Artin fans} are logarithmic algebraic stacks that are logarithmically \'etale over the base field $k$.
-Despite their seemingly abstract definition the geometry of Artin fans can be described completely in terms of combinatorics, since every Artin fan is \'etale locally isomorphic to a stack quotient $\big[X\big/T\big]$, where $X$ is a $T$-toric variety.
-In fact, we show in Theorem \ref{thm_Artinfan=Katostack} below that the $2$-category of Artin fans (with faithful monodromy) is equivalent to the category of \emph{Kato stacks} (with faithful monodromy), i.e. to a category of geometric stacks over the category of Kato fans (also see \cite[Section 5.2]{AbramovichChenMarcusUlirschWise_logsurvey}).
-This description suggests that Artin fans in addition to the local toric stack structure also encode a second kind of stackyness, the one coming from the monodromy of the logarithmic structure.
+Both problems can be resolved by working with \emph{Artin fans}, a notion that has originally been introduced in \cite{AbramovichWise_invlogGromovWitten, AbramovichChenMarcusWise_boundedness} in the context of logarithmic Gromov-Witten theory, but can be implicitly traced back to the work of Olsson \cite{Olsson_loggeometryalgstacks} on classifying stacks of logarithmic structures.
+Similiarly to Kato fans, Artin fans can be described completely in terms of combinatorics, since every Artin fan is \'etale locally isomorphic to a stack quotient $\big[X\big/T\big]$, where $X$ is a $T$-toric variety.
+In fact, in \cite{CavalieriChanUlirschWise_tropstack}*{Theorem 3} (also see Theorem \ref{thm_Artinfan=Katostack} below) it is shown that the $2$-category of Artin fans is equivalent to the category of \emph{Kato stacks}, i.e. to a category of geometric stacks over the category of Kato fans (see Section \ref{section_Katostacks} below).

-Given a fine and saturated logarithmic scheme $X$, there always is an Artin fan $\calA_X$ (with faithful monodromy) as well as a natural strict morphism $\phi_X\mathrel{\mathop:}X\rightarrow\calA_X$, which one can think of as a generalization of the characteristic morphism from \cite{Ulirsch_functroplogsch}, lifted to the category of logarithmic algebraic stacks.